The illustrated woman: Vail nurse picked for national tattoo modeling competition

-Greene was a Wyoming Hotshot and did aerial observation for Idaho Smokejumpers well into her late 20s before entering nursing school in 2013.
+Greene was a Wyoming Hotshot and did aerial observations for Idaho Smokejumpers well into her late 20s before entering nursing school in 2013.

 That’s the short version of it.
-The years between extinguishing wildfires and nursing patients is where some of Greene’s darkest moments reside.
+The years between extinguishing wildfires and nursing patients are where some of Greene’s darkest moments reside.

-She developed alcoholism throughout her later days of firefighting, something that hit her the hardest after leaving that profession, begetting a stint in rehab.
+She developed alcoholism throughout her later days of firefighting, something that hit her hardest after leaving the profession, begetting a stint in rehab.

-Many recovering addicts choose activity that can distract from destructive habits.
-For Greene, this meant hitting the gym — and hitting it hard.
+Many recovering addicts choose activities that can distract from destructive habits.
+For Greene, this meant hitting the gym – and hitting it hard.

 Greene’s physical shape drastically improved with her change of lifestyle.
 But all habits, good or bad, require moderation.

-Greene developed a muscular physique, which turned her onto the prospect of bodybuilding.
-With bodybuilding and figure competitions came an obsession with appearance.
+Greene was turned onto the prospect of bodybuilding.
+With figure competitions came an obsession with appearance.
 And with that obsession, came a whole new battle for Greene.

-Engulfed in a “ball of narcissistic eating disorder madness,” Greene had new hurdles to overcome.
-Luckily, she has a loving family that helped her fight through one of her toughest trials yet.
-With their support, Greene put eating disorders, and her drinking, behind.
+Engulfed in a “ball of narcissistic eating-disorder madness,” Greene had new hurdles to overcome.
+Luckily, she has a loving family who helped her through one of her toughest trials yet.
+With their support, Greene put bodybuilding competitions, and her drinking, behind.

-“The only people who are still going to believe in you after you’ve burned a bunch of bridges will be your family, and even to them you’ve got to prove you’re a decent human being,” Greene said.
+“The only people who are still going to believe in you after you’ve burned a bunch of bridges, and even to them you’ve got to prove you’re a decent human being,” Greene said.

 Once Greene was healthy again, she engaged in advocacy work for struggling alcoholics.
 She also commemorated her recovery with her first tattoo: a little Wyoming bucking horse on her rib, as a tribute to her family and upbringing.